 Liberty, Equality, and Fraternity is the title of an exhibition at The Wolfsonian-FIU design museum in Miami Beach that has a look at French design from the 1940s to today.
 On display are furniture, industrial design, and craft by some of the most celebrated French designers.
 The show presents models, prototypes and mass-produced designs by Philippe Starck, Pierre Charpin, Laurent Massaloux, Jérôme Olivet, Ronan and Erwan Bouroullec, Piere Paulin, Michel Ducaroy, Martin Szekely, Jean Royère, Serge Mouille, Jean Prouvé, and Roger Tallon, among others.

 In this video, Marianne Lamonaca talks about how this exibition came about, the concept of the show, the collaboration between the curators, characteristics of French design, and the future of design.
 The video above is an excerpt.
-The video in full-length (11:56 min.) and more information are available after the break.
+The video in full-length (11:56 min.) and more information are available below.

 Liberty, Equality, and Fraternity: French Design from the 1940s to Today / The Wolfsonian-FIU, Miami Beach.
 Interview with Marianne Lamonaca (Associate Director for Curatorial Affairs and Education, The Wolfsonian-FIU).
 Miami Beach, December 2, 2011.

 > Right-click (Mac: ctrl-click) this link to download Quicktime video file.